Kit: Zimo MX648 with Minnow6

 Fix the Minnow6 speaker into the nose with Black Tack, and the MX648 at a slope in front of it.

-may be possible to use a cut-down SACC16 stay-alive connection board, with 1 or 2 Tantalums, but I'm not trying that today!
+squeezing, it may be possible to use a cut-down SACC16 stay-alive connection board, with 1 or 2 Tantalums, but I'm not trying

 ...Ok, so it's now another day!
 Time to add stay-alive and reload with YouChoos' new Andrew Barclay sounds...